An educational and entertaining books that uses real cases studies from around the country.

 10 Business Lessons From 45 Small Businesses

-Roadside MBA is divided into ten chapters with each focused on a common business theme.
+Roadside MBA has ten chapters, with each focused on a common business theme.

 Chapter 1: Scaling A Business